Our ambition was simple:

 We wanted to start our own business creating a new menswear brand.
 We had great plans to design a modern wardrobe for men, which was elegant, current, and fully crafted in the US, but something happened to us as we began the process.

 As we did the research, we discovered that there were already great menswear designers right here in our own back yard.
-We discovered designers with great ideas, singular vision, showing at New York Men's Fashion Week, and who were utilizing domestic manufacturing to fulfill their creative ambitions.
+We discovered designers with great ideas, singular vision, and who were utilizing domestic manufacturing to fulfill their creative ambitions.

 How could we be different?
 How would we distinguish ourselves from these brands and designers?

-We started to wonder, how were we supposed to succeed as American designers when there wasn't a platform where all of these American brands and their products could be found.
-Where could consumers discover the best in emerging American design and product?
+We started to wonder, how could we succeed as emerging designers without a platform where consumers could discover the best in up and coming American design and product?

 While there were various groups supporting MADE IN AMERICA, domestic manufacturing, and heritage brands, there wasn't a platform championing emerging designers like us, who had big ideas, and who wanted to make them here.
 Make them here at HOME.